 Chiropractors recognize the value and responsibility of working in cooperation with other healthcare practitioners when in the best interest of the patient.

 Whether you have an acute or a chronic condition, have been injured or want to maintain optimal health and functioning, our chiropractor can help you with:

 - Acute or chronic back pain or arthritis

 - Recurring allergies and headaches

 - An accident at work or in your car

 - Carpel Tunnel Syndrome

 - If stress at work or at home is causing tension and muscle spasm

 - If you’re battling cancer pain or undergoing chemotherapy

-- If you’ve played a little too hard this weekend
+- If you’ve played a little too hard last weekend

 - If you want to retain your range of motion as you get older